cloudmesh-ai/cloudmesh-ai-cmc/docs/api.md

-# cloudmesh-ai-cmc API Reference
+# API Reference

-This page provides the API reference for the `cloudmesh-ai-cmc` library.
+This page provides the technical API reference for the `cloudmesh-ai-cmc` library, automatically generated from the source code.

-## API Documentation

 ::: cloudmesh.ai.cmc